 5. Reduce shopping cart abandonment

-However, you can still use the potential of remarketing by targeting the users who have added products to cart but haven’t completed the sales.
+Chances are, those types of strategies might decrease the click-through rate (CTR), and quality score, which will eventually increase the cost per click (CPC) rate.
+However, you can still use the potential of remarketing by targeting the users who have added products to their cart but haven’t completed the sale.

-Create customized ads: The main reasons of shopping carts abandonments are either price issue or customers were not ready to purchase.
-So creating customized ads by addressing these issues will help you increase the sales.
+Pro Tip: Create customized ads: The main reasons of shopping cart abandonments are either price issues or customers were not ready to purchase.
+Creating customized ads that address these issues will help you increase those sales.

 Dynamic remarketing is one of the most recent features in Google AdWords.